fastoch/Networking-Fundamentals-TechWorld-with-Nana/README.md

 And every bit of traffic is filtered by **software firewalls**, which check the data, enforce security policies, and only allow safe permitted requests and responses to go through, which keeps the entire communication secure.

+---

-# Phase 3: Cloud Networking
+# Phase 3: Cloud Networking (from 2006)

-Our e-commerce platform kept growing, and maintainning and configuring our physical servers and VMs became a hassle.
-Which is why we decided to rent our VMs instead of owning them.
+When a company grows, it can become a hassle to maintain its IT **infrastructure**.
+Because of that reality, **cloud computing** was born (in the early 2000s).

+Big companies bought a whole bunch of powerful servers, configured them, and connected them to the Internet.
+These companies are called "**cloud providers**" and their server farms are "**data centers**".
+Data centers were made available to end users as computing resources we can **rent** to fulfill our **infrastructure** needs.

+Cloud computing resources can be bought and managed via a web browser-based interface such as **AWS** (Amazon Web Services).
-We chose a cloud provider, and all our VMs now run within a VPC = a Virtual Private Cloud.
+We need to pick a cloud provider, learn how to use its platform, and then we can run our VMs inside a **VPC** (Virtual Private Cloud).

-Our VPC is divided into private and public subnets:
+A **VPC** is where a modern cloud infrastructure lives, and it can be divided into private and public subnets:
-- VMs in public subnets are accessible to any device connected to the Internet
+- VMs in **public subnets** are accessible to any device connected to the Internet
-- VMs in private subnets are used for databases and applications that only our internal staff has access to
+- VMs in **private subnets** are used for databases and applications that only our internal staff has access to

 ---
 21/38